ArgonDesign/alogic/doc/preproc.md

 name of a macro (i.e.: this is not valid `#if 0`).

-`#ifdef` is true if the macro has been previously defined using `#define`, or if it has been pre-defined on teh compiler command line.
+`#ifdef` is true if the macro has been previously defined using `#define`, or if it has been pre-defined on the compiler command line.

 The macro name following `#if` must be defined, and evaluate to a simple integer. `#if` is true if the subject macro evaluates to a non-zero value.